sonic-net/SONiC/doc/ecmp/fine_grained_next_hop_hld.md

 - APP_DB route modified to remove all next-hops in bank0: check if ASIC_DB hash bucket members show that members of bank1 take the place bank0 members
 - APP_DB route modified to add 1st next-hop to bank0: check if ASIC_DB hash bucket members show that the added next-hop member takes up all the hash buckets assigened to the bank0
 - Test both IPv4 and IPv6 above
+- Disable a link from the link mapping created in FG_NHG_MEMBER and validate that hash buckets were redistributed in the same bank and occured in a consistent fashion
 - Test dynamic changes to the config_db bank + member defintion
 - Change ARP(NEIGH)/interface reachability and validate that ASIC_DB hash bucket members are as expected(ie: maintaining layered and consistent hashing)